Aleonic/Aleonic/README.md

 - 👀 I’m interested in Software Developement, AI, Virtual Reality, and Big Data.
 - 🌱 I’m currently learning Unity and Web Development.
 - 💞️ I’m looking to collaborate on primarily Virtual Reality projects or any interesting tools.
-- 📫 How to reach me:
+- 📫 How to reach me: Contact my email
--     Discord: leonic

 <!---
 Aleonic/Aleonic is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.